-The Government also receives income from four other sources, as set out in the table below
+The Government also receives income from four other sources, as set out in the table below $\,$

 Island-wide rates The 12 Parishes collect an Island-wide rate, which is levied by the Government.
 The Island-wide rate is increased annually, based on the March Retail Prices Index, which is proposed to the States by the Comité des Connétables.
 Rates were frozen in 2020.
-Island-wide rates The 12 Parishes collect an Island-wide rate, which is levied by the Government.
-The Island-wide rate is increased annually, based on the March Retail Prices Index, which is proposed to the States by the Comité des Connétables.
-Rates were frozen in 2020.
+Income from dividends and returns The principal contributions to this area of income arise from the dividends paid by those utility companies in which the Government has a shareholding interest.
+The other main source of income in this area is the return paid by the States of Jersey Development Company.
 Non-dividends A number of income streams contribute to this area, many of which are fairly small and relatively simple to forecast, such as income tax penalties, Crown revenues and miscellaneous interest, fees and fines.
 The investment returns from the Consolidated Fund and Currency Fund benefit from the pooled investments in the Common Investment Fund.
 The returns are based on the investment strategies of the two funds and the holding balance available to be invested.
 Returns from Andium Homes and Housing Trusts The returns from Andium Homes and Housing Trusts arise from the incorporation of the housing department in July 2014.
 Andium is obliged to make a return based on the transfer agreement and an agreed rental and return policy.
 The annual increase in the level of social housing rents for 2022 would normally be determined by the September 2021 RPI figure which will be released in late October 2021.
 We will freeze Andium rents for 2022 to support tenants while the economy is still recovering from the impact of Covid-19.
-A freeze in the rent levels and reduction in the Guarantor's return paid by Andium Homes will lead to a reduction in the expected return due to the Consolidated Fund for 2021 and all subsequent years.
-A freeze in rent levels will also lead to a reduction in Income Support expenditure for 2021 and all future years.
-Adjustments will be made during 2022 to reflect these changes, and the impact of the updated Social Housing Policy will be reflected in the next Government Plan.
+A freeze in the rent levels (based on a policy that social housing rents should be capped at 80% of the market rate 28) and reduction in the Guarantor's return paid by Andium Homes will lead to a reduction in the expected return due to the Consolidated Fund for 2022 and all subsequent years.
+A freeze in rent levels will also lead to a reduction in Income Support expenditure for 2022 and all future years.
+Following an approved amendment to the Government Plan, adjustments have been made to reflect these changes.
 This income stream reflects the historic income contribution made from the housing stock that was transferred to Andium.
+In addition, rent on new Andium tenancies will be at 80% of market value and existing tenancies that are over 80% will be frozen at their current level until the rents becomes equal to $80\%^{29}$.